wide/modulus-core/docs/modulus.md

 Plugins are utilities shared across all components, in order to enhance their capabilities.

 For exemple `Viewport` when instanciated:
-- will watch for `data-viewport-anim` attributes and trigger animation when the element appears in viewport
+- will watch for `data-anim` attributes and trigger animation when the element appears in viewport
 - add `$viewport` property to all Component so they can access its methods like `this.$viewport.observe()`

 ### Create a plugin